epics-base/pvaPy/documentation/streamingFramework.md

   <img alt="Single Consumer" src="images/StreamingFrameworkSingleConsumer.jpg">
 </p>

-On terminal 1, run the consumer command:
+On terminal 1, run the consumer command (make sure to correct the path to the downloaded image proceessor example):

 ```sh
 $ pvapy-hpc-consumer \